SciBorgs/SciGuides/projects/DifferentialDrive.md

 Now that our motors are configured, we can actually make a drive method that will allow the motors to run!
 This method will take in a `leftSpeed` and a `rightSpeed` which we will pass to our motors.

-*Side note: calling these values speed is actually a misnomer, since they specify both speed and direction, but using the terms interchangeably is pretty standard practice in this context*
+*Side note: calling these values speed is actually a misnomer, since they specify both speed and direction, but using the terms interchangeably is pretty standard practice in this context.*

 We will be using the `set` method of the `CANSparkMax` class, which takes a number between -1 and 1, where 1 is full speed forwards, 0 is no speed, and -1 is full speed backwards.
 So we're actually giving percentages of our max speed, not the speed itself.